-Women with HDP are at risk of coagulopathy and thrombocytopenia.
+Individuals with HDP are at risk of coagulopathy and thrombocytopenia.
 Consequently, the likelihood of postpartum hemorrhage may be increased.
-Active management of the third stage of labour for women with HDP is recommended.
-Ergometrine (ergonovine maleate) used prophylactically in the third stage of labour is associated with increased risk of elevated blood pressure (RR 2.60, 95% CI 1.03-6.57) and therefore should not be used as prophylaxis in women with HDP.
+Active management of the third stage of labour is recommended.
+Ergometrine (ergonovine maleate) used prophylactically in the third stage of labour is associated with increased risk of elevated blood pressure (RR 2.60, 95% CI 1.03-6.57) and therefore should not be used as prophylaxis in individuals with HDP.
 (9,10,125)